calculix/ccx2paraview/README.md

 # How to use

+Please, pay attention to .frd-file type - it should be ASCII, not binary!
+Use keywords *NODE FILE, *EL FILE and *CONTACT FILE in your INP model to get results in ASCII format.

 Running this software from source is not recommended, because sources are under development and may contain bugs.
 So, first, [download released binaries](https://github.com/calculix/ccx2paraview/releases), unpack them and allow to be executed (give permissions).

-Run the binary with command:
+Run binary with command:

     in Linux:       ./ccx2paraview yourjobname.frd vtu
                     ./ccx2paraview yourjobname.frd vtk
     in Windows:     ccx2paraview.exe yourjobname.frd vtu
                     ccx2paraview.exe yourjobname.frd vtk

+Also you can pass both formats to convert .frd to .vtk and .vtu at once.

 It is recommended to convert .frd to modern XML .vtu format - its contents are compressed.
 If you have more than one time step there will be additional XML file created - [the PVD file](https://www.paraview.org/Wiki/ParaView/Data_formats#PVD_File_Format).
 Open it in Paraview to read data from all time steps (all VTU files) at ones.

 Starting from ccx2paraview v3.0.0 legacy .vtk format is also fully supported - previously there were problems with component names.
-Also you can pass both formats to convert .frd to .vtk and .vtu at once.

 **Attention!** While developing this converter I'm using latest Python3, latest VTK and latest Paraview.
 If you have problems with opening conversion results in Paraview - update it.